‘General Hospital’ Spoilers For Feb. 13-17: Sam In Danger, Carly Murders Ava?

 General Hospital spoilers for the upcoming week suggests that Carly Corinthos (Laura Wright) will be blinded with rage.
 Carly was furious with Sonny (Maurice Benard) when her husband breaks his house arrest to seek revenge.
 However, when she learns that Ava is behind the death of their son, she is going to be blinded by rage.
 Carly will go straight for Ava with the intention of killing the woman herself.

 On the subject of scheming, Sonny will confront Nelle now that he is positive of the woman’s falsity.
-Now that Sonny is free to leave his house anytime, Nelle is going to have a tough week ahead according to General Hospital spoilers.
+Now that Sonny is free to leave his house anytime, Nelle is going to have a tough week ahead, according to General Hospital spoilers.

 In an effort to become close to Nelle, Michael Quartermaine (Chad Duell) needs to make important choices.
 Felicia Scorpio (Kristina Wagner) is about to uncover Nelle’s secrets and when she does, Nelle would have so much to answer for.
 While it appears that Felicia can crack Nelle’s secret soon, it could be a trap.
 At the MetroCourt, Nelle was quick to approach Felicia to talk about her boyfriend.
-It seems that Nelle wants Felicia to discover than she slept with Sonny.
+It seems that Nelle wants Felicia to discover that she slept with Sonny.

 With the upcoming February sweeps and the involvement of the mob, it is going to be another exciting week according to the latest General Hospital spoilers.